 Uniform Naming Convention (UNC) path refers to a shared network resource.

 - Syntax of UNC path:

-Mapped drives are created on a per-user basis.
-Each user can have a different network resource mapped to the same drive letter.
-With User Account Control (UAC) enabled a user can access two different sets of drives, one is shown if the user has administrator privileges and completely different one if the user has not.
+By default, mapped drives are created on a per-user basis.
+Each user can have one or more different network resources mapped to the same drive letter.
+With the User Account Control (UAC) enabled a user can access two different sets of drives, one is shown if the user has administrator privileges (elevated process) and completely different one if the user has not.

 \\SERVER\share\ as parameter when configuring Triggers and Actions.